ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

 The example will help you to understand the basic OPC UA conceptions and make your first OPC UA server.
 Here we are going to output a greeting message which will be available from other OPC UA client.

+You can download the source code of example from :download:`here <helloworld.zip>`.

 Requirements
 ---------------------------